Cbhihe/Doc_python-virtual-environments-quickstart/Readme.md

 first-time users and users who want to get a sense of the current Python virtual environment landscape for Linux (as of mid 2020).

-I tried to write in plain English avoiding undue technicalities, so readers can get to work rapidly.
+I tried to write in plain English, avoiding undue technicalities, so readers can get to work rapidly.
 I also tried to provide clean shell code snippet or Bash cli instructions, meant to be copied and pasted by you in your terminal.
 Note that your mileage may vary depending on your Linux distribution and perhaps also on your shell and shell version.
-All shell cmds were tested in Bash on CentOS 7.x, Ubuntu 18.04 and up-to-date Archlinux.
+All shell cmds were tested in Bash on CentOS 7.x, Ubuntu 18.04 and up-to-date Archlinux, which in practical terms means any Bash version >= 4.8.

-So what is a Python virtual environment and what could motivate the creation of virtual environments for Python?
-I answer those two questions superficially in this introductory section and chose to dedicate the rest of the document to how one may go about creating and managing virtual environments.
+_**What is a Python virtual environment and what could motivate the creation of virtual environments for Python?**_ I answer those two questions superficially in this summary and chose to dedicate the rest of the document to how one may go about creating and managing virtual environments.

 If you use Python for anything, either professionally or at home, chances are